vpayno/exercism-workspace/go/nth-prime/prime-doc.md

 func Nth(input int) (int, error)
 ```

-Nth returns the nth prime number\.
+Nth returns the nth prime number.
 An error must be returned if the nth prime number can't be calculated \('n' is equal or less than zero\)

 <details><summary>Example</summary>
 <p>